-We have audited the accompanying financial statements of the business-type activities and the aggregate discretely presented component units of University of Rhode Island (a component unit of the State of Rhode Island) (the University), as of and for the year ended June 30, 2022, and the related notes to the financial statements, which collectively comprise the University's basic financial statements as listed in the table of contents.
+We have audited the accompanying financial statements of the business-type activities and the aggregate discretely presented component units of University of Rhode Island (a component unit of the State of Rhode Island) (the University), as of and for the year ended June 30, 2023, and the related notes to the financial statements, which collectively comprise the University's basic financial statements as listed in the table of contents.

-In our opinion, based on our audit and the reports of other auditors, the financial statements referred to above present fairly, in all material respects, the respective financial position of the business-type activities and the aggregate discretely presented component units the University of Rhode Island as of June 30, 2022, and the changes in financial position, and where applicable, cash flows thereof for the year then ended in accordance with accounting principles generally accepted in the United States of America.
+In our opinion, based on our audit and the reports of other auditors, the financial statements referred to above present fairly, in all material respects, the respective financial position of the business-type activities and the aggregate discretely presented component units the University as of June 30, 2023, and the changes in financial position and, where applicable, cash flows thereof for the year then ended in accordance with accounting principles generally accepted in the United States of America.

-We did not audit the financial statements of the discretely presented component units, University of Rhode Island Foundation & Alumni Engagement and University of Rhode Island Research Foundation, which represents 100% of the assets, net position, and revenues of the discretely presented component units as of June 30, 2022, and the respective changes in financial position and cash flows thereof for the year then ended.
-Those statements were audited by other auditors, whose reports have been furnished to us, and our opinions, insofar as it relates to the amounts included for the University of Rhode Island Foundation & Alumni Engagement and University of Rhode Island Research Foundation, is based solely on the report of the other auditors.
+We did not audit the financial statements of the discretely presented component units, (the University of Rhode Island Foundation & Alumni Engagement and the University of Rhode Island Research Foundation), which represents 100% of the assets, net position, and revenues of the discretely presented component units as of June 30, 2023.
+Those statements were audited by other auditors, whose reports have been furnished to us, and our opinions, insofar as it relates to the amounts included for the University of Rhode Island Foundation & Alumni Engagement and University of Rhode Island Research Foundation, are based solely on the reports of the other auditors.